Horden: Regeneration

 In recent years Horden has benefited from the removal of mining spoil heaps and the redevelopment of its Welfare Park (which houses Horden's rugby, cricket and football teams).
 The Welfare and Memorial Parks are both currently designated Green Flag Parks with the Welfare Park also recognised with the Green Heritage Award, one of only four in the North East of England.
 The Colliery Welfare Park was originally funded by the miners themselves in the 1920s who paid an amount of money from their wages.
-At one time there was a swimming pool which was filled with the water pumped out from the mine, and you could only use it if you were able to swim a certain length.
-Now there is a basketball court / tennis court, two children's play areas, a band stand and beautiful gardens to walk round.
+At one time there was a swimming pool filled with water pumped out from the mine, which swimmers were only allowed to use if they were able to swim a certain distance.
+Now there is a basketball court / tennis court, two children's play areas, a band stand, and gardens to walk round.
 Marra is a 2015 sculpture by Ray Lonsdale of a miner with his heart torn out, depicting the death of mining communities.
 The Durham Heritage Coast Partnership (previously the lottery funded Turning the Tide programme) is committed to the conservation, protection and enhancement of the coastline, which is home to a rich variety of flora and fauna.

-For a small village, Horden still boasts quite a nightlife especially at weekends with several clubs bringing people from nearby villages.
-Pubs and clubs in Horden include; Horden Comrades, The Bell, Horden Cricket Club and popular on weekends, Horden Catholic Club.

 Transport

 The A1086 road is the main road through the village linking with Easington and the A19 to Sunderland in the north and Blackhall and the A179 to Hartlepool in the south; the B1320 links the village to Peterlee and Shotton in the west.

 The village is served by Horden railway station on the Durham Coast Line.
 This station, which opened on 29 June 2020, replaced Horden's earlier station which closed in May 1964.

-In 1987 the United Peterlee Panther bus service was launched between Peterlee and Horden/Horden Hall Estate.
+In 1987, the United Peterlee Panther bus service was launched between Peterlee and Horden/Horden Hall Estate.
 It stopped anywhere passengers wanted, except on Cosford Lane.
 The service is mirrored today in Go North East's services 209 and 210.
 A number of regular Arriva and Go North East services operate through the main streets of Horden.